PopicLab/insilicoSV/docs/use_cases.md

       number: 3
       length_ranges: [[100, 1000]]
 ```
-Each variant set specified in the config can include a `blacklist_region_type` value which will control which intervals
+Each variant set defined in the config may include a blacklist_region_type parameter, which determines which intervals
+from blacklist_regions are excluded from placement of SV breakpoints.
-recorded in `blacklist_regions` will be avoided by those variants.
-In the above example, `"all"` is specified for the DELs,
+* In the example above, blacklist_region_type="all" is specified for the DELs,
-which will result in none of the three deletions from being placed in any of the regions in `blacklist_regions`.
+so none of the three DELs breakpoints will fall within any region listed in blacklist_regions.
-If `blacklist_regions` is given in BED file format, records can include a fourth column recording `type`,
+* If blacklist_regions is provided in BED format, an optional fourth column (type) can be used to categorize
-which can then be used to filter the blacklist intervals considered for a given set of SVs.
+regions and filter them per variant set.
-If `blacklist_regions` is given in VCF file format, records can include the info field `REGION_TYPE` which can then be used to filter the blacklist intervals considered for a given set of SVs.
+* If blacklist_regions is provided in VCF format, the REGION_TYPE INFO field can be used instead.
+* When providing multiple VCF or BED files, blacklist_region_type must be set to "all" or a list of lists
+where each sub-list specifies the region names (or "all") to blacklist for its corresponding file.

+In the example, insertions have no blacklist_region_type specified, so they will be placed randomly without regard to blacklist regions.

-If `REGION_TYPE` is not provided, the name of the region will be `DEFAULT`.
+**Important:** Blacklists constrain only SV breakpoints, not the full span of the SV.
+This means an SV may still overlap a blacklist region internally.
-In this example, the three insertions will be placed randomly regardless of the blacklist regions as the blacklist_region_type
+To exclude overlaps entirely, use `overlap_mode` contained together with the complement of the blacklist regions
-is not specified.

-If blacklist entries are provided in VCF format, only the following parts of the record are used for the blacklist:
-CHROM, POS and the END INFO field.
+(e.g. obtained via `bedtools complement`).

 ### Example 4b - Specifying a minimum inter-variant distance
 Variant placement can also be constrained by enforcing that there be a minimum inter-variant distance between any two